 A paper transcript is "official" only as long as it remains in its sealed white envelope.
 Do not open the sealed envelope if you are forwarding your transcript to another party (an institution, employer, or other person).
 Open the envelope only if you have ordered the transcript for personal use.
 Multiple paper transcripts (each in its own sealed white envelope) sent to a single address will be enclosed in a manila envelope that can be opened.

 An electronic (secure, certified PDF) transcript is “official” in its electronic form as long as it is not altered.
 Each time the file is opened, it will be certified electronically (internet connection required) to ensure it has not been altered.
 A printed copy of a PDF transcript is not official.

 While electronic transcripts are widely accepted, confirm with your recipients that they will accept this format before ordering.

-If your recipient did not specifically request a transcript, a certification letter may be sufficient (and, in most cases, available to you free of charge).
+If your recipient did not specifically request a transcript, an enrollment/degree verification may be sufficient (and, in most cases, available to you free of charge).
 Find out more here.